linebender/xilem/masonry/src/doc/05_pass_system.md

 </div>

-Masonry has a set of **passes**, which are computations run over a subset of the widget tree during every frame.
+Masonry's internal architecture is based on a set of **passes**, which are computations run over a subset of the widget tree during every frame.

 Passes can be split into roughly three categories:

-- **Event passes:** triggered by user interaction.
+- **Event passes** are triggered by user interaction.
-- **Rewrite passes:** run after every event pass, may run multiple times until all invalidation flags are cleared.
+- **Rewrite passes** run after every event pass, may run multiple times until all invalidation flags are cleared.
-- **Render passes:** run just before rendering a new frame.
+- **Render passes** run just before rendering a new frame.

-Note: unless otherwise specified, all passes run over widgets in depth-first preorder.
+Note that unless otherwise specified, all passes run over widgets in depth-first preorder, where child order is determined by their position in the `children_ids()` array.

 ## Event passes